DeLima v. Bidwell: Decision

 The Supreme Court ruled 5–4 that Puerto Rico, since its cession to the United States by the Treaty of Paris (1898), was not a foreign country for the purposes of US tariff laws, which required payment of duties on goods moving into the United States from a foreign country.
 In the absence of congressional legislation, the US government could not collect customs duties on sugar from Puerto Rico shipped to other parts of the United States by classifying Puerto Rico as a foreign country.

 The majority opinion was authored by Justice Henry Billings Brown and joined by Justices Melville Fuller, John Marshall Harlan, Rufus Wheeler Peckham and David Josiah Brewer.

-Justice Joseph McKenna authored a dissenting opinion, which was joined by Justices George Shiras, Jr., and Edward Douglass White.
+Justice Joseph McKenna authored a dissenting opinion, which was joined by Justices George Shiras Jr., and Edward Douglass White.
 Justice Horace Gray authored a separate dissenting opinion.

 The decision is similar to Downes v.
 Bidwell, 182 U.S. 244 (1901), which was decided on the same date.

+Contemporary reaction

+In 2023, the ACLU condemned the case's description of inhabitants of Guam, Puerto Rico, and the Philippines as "savage tribes".

+They claimed these rulings "still prevent millions of people — overwhelmingly, people of color — from accessing certain constitutional rights and protections.
+These rulings continue to uphold systemic racism today".